 Tens of millions of Americans live with medical device implants, which are commonly used during routine surgery.
 But did you know that many of these medical devices are not clinically tested before they reach the consumer market?
 Most surgeons do not have specialized training when it comes to implanting these devices and it is often the product’s sales representative who shows the doctor how to use and implant the device during surgery.

 These devices often result in surgical errors, especially if the surgeon installing the device is not familiar with it.
-Silicon breast implants have been known to puncture and cause infection after surgery and certain surgical meshes, which are used to help stabilize organs or bones after an operation, have been known to either grow into the organs of the body or cause intense pain and infection because the body begins to reject the implant.
-Such surgical implantation devices are common causes of medical malpractice.
+For example, silicone breast implants have been known to puncture and cause infection after surgery.
+Likewise, certain surgical meshes, which are used to help stabilize organs or bones after an operation, have been known to either grow into the organs of the body or cause intense pain and infection because the body begins to reject the implant.
+Such surgical implantation devices are common causes of surgical malpractice.

 Because surgical errors are among the most serious of all medical malpractice claims, even if you do not suffer a fatal injury as the result of surgical malpractice, you can endure intense pain and suffering.
 If medical equipment or a defective surgical device is left in your body, these foreign objects can cause pain, organ damage and failure, and fatal infections.
 Such malpractice will often result in the need for a second or third surgery, which can take you out of work for longer periods of time and drastically affect your family and earning potential.

 If you believe you have suffered as a result of a surgical error, contact a Florida medical malpractice attorney immediately to avoid being prohibited from filing suit due to time restrictions.
-An attorney can help connect you with the right doctors to diagnose and treat your injury, but who will also testify on your behalf and on behalf of their profession.
-The Dolman Law Group has the medical malpractice experience you need in order to get the compensation you deserve after a painful surgical error.
+An attorney can help connect you with the right doctors to diagnose and treat your injury, but who will also testify on your behalf and on behalf of their professional standards.
+The Sibley Dolman Gipe Accident Injury Lawyers, PA has the medical malpractice experience you need in order to get the compensation you deserve after a painful surgical error.
 They are your premier medical malpractice attorneys in the greater Tampa Bay area.
 Contact them today at (727) 451-6900 for a free, no-risk consultation about your injuries.